alonho/blog/source/_posts/2012-12-03-a-hardware-lesson-for-software-developers-from-logical-gates-to-the-game-of-life.markdown

 **4**: Define an entity for the test.
 This entity has no inputs and outputs.
 **9-14**: Repetition of the adder's interface (VHDL isn't very DRY)
 **16**: Signals are wires that the test can manipulate. their type is std_logic (a bit)
 **19-22**: A port map connects the signals to the adder's ports.
-I named the signals exactly as the adder's ports.
+I've named the signals exactly as the adder's ports.
 **24**: The process definition.
 A process contains a list of **sequential** statements.
 Multiple processes run concurrently.
 **26-27**: Signal assignments.
 **28**: Signals have an interesting behavior where the assignment takes effect only when calling 'wait'.
 This is a feature and not a bug as it allows doing atomic changes over multiple signals.